felangel/bloc/docs/fluttertodostutorial.md

 - [BlocListener](/flutterbloccoreconcepts?id=bloclistener), a Flutter widget which invokes the listener code in response to state changes in the bloc.
 - Using 3 Blocs and  1 Cubit.
 [What's the difference?](/coreconcepts?id=cubit-vs-bloc)
 - Uses a [Repository and API layer](architecture/repository) separately for the data.
-- [RespositoryProvider](/flutterbloccoreconcepts?id=respositoryprovider), a flutter widget to provide a repository to its children
+- [RespositoryProvider](/flutterbloccoreconcepts?id=respositoryprovider), a flutter widget to provide a repository to its children.
 - Prevent unnecessary rebuilds with [Equatable](/faqs?id=when-to-use-equatable).
 - [MultiBlocListener](/flutterbloccoreconcepts?id=multibloclistener), a Flutter widget that merges multiple BlocListener widgets into one.